False Confessions

 Interrogation Table

-False confessions are primarily caused by psychological pressure, misinformation, and impairments of an intellectual or emotional nature.
-In terms of psychological pressure, suspects have been subjected to long interrogations under stressful conditions.
-Although physical coercion is outlawed in the United States, the mental toll experienced by some suspects can cause them to question their own perceptions or memories.
-They might also be exhausted due to lack of sleep or mental fatigue.
-In stressful situations like these, suspects have been known to misremember and/or falsely confess to crimes out of confusion or a breakdown of their mental faculties.
+False confessions are primarily caused by psychological pressure, misinformation, and intellectual or emotional impairments.
+Psychological pressure can include long interrogations under stressful conditions.
+Although physical coercion is illegal in the United States, the mental toll on some suspects can cause them to question their own perceptions or memories.
+Exhaustion from lack of sleep or mental fatigue can further increase susceptibility.
+In these stressful situations, suspects may misremember events or falsely confess out of confusion or a breakdown of their mental faculties.

-In the United States, investigators are allowed to lie and mislead suspects about what evidence they have as well as the strength of their case.
-In some circumstances law enforcement has doctored photos, lied about DNA results, or falsely claimed witnesses saw the suspect at the crime scene.
-Under these circumstances, suspects have been known to falsely confess out of confusion or inability to remember everything clearly.
-When confronted by this falsified evidence, even the most sophisticated individuals have been duped into agreeing with the false conclusions of law enforcement.
+In the United States, investigators are allowed to lie and mislead suspects about the evidence they have and the strength of their case.
+In some instances, law enforcement has doctored photos, misrepresented DNA results, or falsely claimed that witnesses saw the suspect at the crime scene.
+Even the most sophisticated individuals can be duped into agreeing with these false conclusions.

 Written by: